Skip to main content

 "Nobody Ever Lies About Being Lonely"

-The first several times I watched the movie, I couldn't really describe why I responded to it so deeply.
-But after finally reading Jones’ novel, I was able to better articulate my feelings.
+Again, the first several times I watched the movie, I couldn't really describe why I responded to it so deeply.
+But after finally reading Jones’ novel, which is what really inspired me to write this essay, I was able to better articulate my feelings.

 It's a bit of a mystery why Prewitt would give himself so completely to an army that never deserved him, but at the same time you can't help but wonder: would such problems even arise in the first place if every soldier, in or out of the army, dared to be a "hardhead" like him?